WCPFC Harvest Strategy and Reference Points

 WCPFC11 agreed to Conservation and Management Measures to develop and implement a harvest strategy approach for key fisheries and stocks in the WCPO (326.23 KB) The objective of CMM 2014-06 is "To agree that the Commission shall develop and implement a harvest strategy approach for each of the key fisheries or stocks under the purview of the Commission according to the process set out in CMM 2014-06."

-Pursuant to paragraph 13 of CMM 2014-06, WCPFC12 agreed a workplan for adoption of Harvest Strategies under CMM 2014-06 Workplan for the adoption of Harvest Strategies under CMM 2014-06 (506.05 KB) An updated workplan was agreed at WCPFC13 and records as an annex the Harvest Strategy-related outcomes from WCPFC13 Updated workplan on Harvest Strategies 2016 - 2019 and record of outcomes from WCPFC13 (240.6 KB)
+Pursuant to paragraph 13 of CMM 2014-06, WCPFC12 agreed a workplan for adoption of Harvest Strategies under CMM 2014-06 Workplan for the adoption of Harvest Strategies under CMM 2014-06 (506.05 KB) An updated workplan has been agreed annually by the Commission and this records the Harvest Strategy Outcomes.
+The latest version of the Workplan can be accessed here, copies of past Workplans are provided in the list below.

 Limit reference points (LRPs)